The Centre for Engineering Education Blog - Author Guidelines

 What we cover

-The Practical Engineering Education Blog is concerned with the development of engineering education.
+The Centre for Engineering Education Blog is concerned with the development of engineering education.
 Our audience is practitioners in engineering education, including academics, technicians, and professional services staff, as well as policy makers and those with an interest in the future of engineering.

 Here are a few suggestions for blog post ideas based on previous work we’ve featured: